 Values can also be described as labels that you give to specific words to help represent your emotional experiences — originating from states of pain and pleasure.
 These emotional experiences are often organized into a hierarchy of sorts that helps outline your priorities for life, and for living that life.

 Values are the measures you use to figure out whether or not your life is turning out the way you had imagined.
 Therefore values act like a compass that helps you stay on track and focused on the most important things in your life.

-The whole point of exploring your values is to help you improve the results you get within the most important areas of your life.
+The whole point of exploring your values is to help you improve the results you get from the most important areas of your life.

-There will of course be some values that will stay constant throughout your life.
+There will, of course, be some values that will stay constant throughout your life.
 These could be values of health, happiness, loyalty, empathy, selflessness, and more.
 These are the values lying at your core.
 They are the values that determine how you live your life from the deepest recesses of your heart.
-These values will rarely change and are often ingrained into your psyche at a very young age.
+These values will rarely change and are often ingrained in your psyche at a very young age.